oddbird/css-sandbox/src/scope/index.md

 ## Possible syntax

-I like this general direction proposed by Giuseppe -- which builds on the original un-implimented spec, but adds lower boundaries:
+I like this general direction proposed by Giuseppe -- which builds on the original un-implemented spec, but adds lower boundaries:

 ```css